Curriculum at Highfield

 We believe in child centred learning and plan for a balance of child initiated and adult led learning.

-We use the Development Matters 2020 in the Early Years Foundation Stage guidance which sets out what a child is expected to learn from birth to five.
+We use the Development Matters 2020 in the Early Years Foundation Stage guidance which sets out what a child is expected to learn from birth to five years.

-We provide a rich and varied learning environment planning learning in all areas of the curriculum and allowing children to learn in a variety of ways, with a balance of child and adult initiated learning.
+We provide a rich and varied learning environment, planning sequenced and vocabulary rich learning in all areas of the curriculum and allowing children to learn in a variety of ways, with a balance of child and adult initiated learning.
 Learning is linked closely to our Story Curriculum.

 We value learning outdoors, and believe that being outdoors has a positive impact on children's sense of well-being and on their development.
 We plan for learning outdoors across the curriculum and children have access to the outdoor learning environment throughout the day.
 All classes take part in timetabled Forest School sessions, developing self-regulation, risk management, and an understanding of the natural world.